markt-de/puppet-galera/REFERENCE.md

 Data type: `String`

-The name of the xinetd service.
+The name of the xinetd status service.

 ##### <a name="-galera--validate_connection"></a>`validate_connection`